top of page

 What You Need to Show:

-If you have applied for visas before either in New Zealand or elsewhere, you might have noticed that they check (for you or your family/ friends)
+If you have applied for visas before, either in New Zealand or elsewhere, you might have noticed that they check:

 Your Home Country Matters Too